AJRenold/reporter/README.md

 -----------------

-To extract the main text from an HTML document, Reporter gives each HTML tag (e.g, DIV, H1, and P) a score.
+To extract the main text from an HTML document, Reporter gives each HTML tag (e.g., DIV, H1, and P) a score.
 The text contained in the tag with the highest score is returned as the main text of the news article.

 The main part of the scoring algorithm is based on traversing the parsed HTML and works as follows.
-Reporter traverses the HTML in reverse order, i.e., it starts at the leafs of the DOM tree.
+Reporter traverses the HTML in reverse order, i.e., it starts at the leaves of the DOM tree.
 Each tag is scored either as a paragraph or as a container.
 A tag is considered to be a paragraph (in the abstract sense, not in the P sense) when it contains more than 10 characters\*, otherwise it is considered to be a